 If your little one refuses or rejects a certain food, don’t avoid offering it again at another meal.
-Toddler tastebuds take time to develop and it is important for them to experience new textures and flavours.
-Experiment with different texture and flavour combinations.
+Toddler tastebuds take time to develop and it is important for them to experience new textures and flavors.
+Experiment with different texture and flavor combinations.
 This will reduce the chances of them associating a negative experience with one food.

 Try to sit down as a family at mealtimes.
 This helps develop your little one’s social and communication skills.
 Eating together also helps your child reduce fear of trying new foods.
 For example if your child is initially resistant to eating broccoli, seeing their family eat the same food together will help reduce food associated anxieties.

 Try to pay your little one attention whilst they are eating.
 This will build positive associations with food and eating.

 Allow your child self-feed with their hands or give them children's utensils that encourage self-feeding.
 This will help them regulate the amount they eat and learn independence.
 Using utensils that are specifically designed for their hands will help develop motor skills.
 It will build confidence as well as long term independence at meal times.

 Let them play, pick up and experiment with their food – it is all part of learning, engaging and enjoying food.
 Shielding your toddler or child from specific kinds of foods if they don’t like them initially can end up affecting the development of their palate.
 Allowing your child to pick up and experience meals with more senses than taste is essential to promoting long term healthy eating habits.

 - TV and devices – try to avoid distractions such as TV, iPads or devices at mealtimes.
 This prevents mindful eating and inhibits self-regulation.
 Mindful eating is where the child is focused on their food and how much is going in their mouths.

 - Ignoring your child’s cues that they have had enough.